kauffman77/shellslayer/setup-files/level_00_less/README.md

 allow the user to become root and end the daemon process.

+ADVICE: write down the names that you learn in the order of the levels are numbered.
+One of the Daemon names is in this file.

 # Level Guidance
 This level introduces the command line tools `cat` and `less` which allow text to be displayed while in a terminal.
 The command